abikirkham/maths-challenge/README.md

 ## Features

 ### Landing page
+This webpage is designed for a math challenge game where users can sharpen their math skills.
+It provides information about the game, instructions on how to play, and links to navigate through different sections such as levels and leaderboard.
+The design suggests a responsive layout, including a mobile-friendly menu.
+The inclusion of JavaScript indicates the potential for dynamic and interactive features on the webpage.
 ![Landing-page](docs/LandingPage.jpg)

 ### Choose your level
+This HTML code sets up a page where users can select a level for the math challenge game.
+The selected level triggers a JavaScript function (startGame) associated with the respective level number.
+The overall structure, styling, and navigation remain consistent with the previous page.
 ![Levels](docs/LevelsImg.jpg)

 ### Game Page
+This page sets up a game for a math challenge game, providing a user interface for solving math problems and tracking scores.
+The page incorporates buttons for different math operations and dynamically updates the display based on user interactions.

 ### Leaderboard
+This page sets up a place for displaying a leaderboard with player rankings, names, and scores.
+The design is consistent with the overall theme of the "Maths Challenge" website.
 ![Leaderboard](docs/Leaderboard.jpg)

 ## The basics

 ### Header with an open and close navigation
+I've decided to incorporate a discreet navigation feature that becomes visible upon clicking the three-lined icon.
+This menu encompasses the homepage, provides access to various levels for playing the math challenge game, and includes a leaderboard to monitor progress.
+Below, you can preview its appearance when both open and closed.
 ![Closed-Nav](docs/nav%20unopened.jpg)
 ![Open-Nav](docs/open%20nav.jpg)

 ### Footer
+Immerse yourself in the thrill of numbers with @2023 Maths Challenge.
+My footer proudly displays the essence of mathematical excellence, encapsulating the spirit of the challenge in a single phrase.
 ![Footer](docs/)